 - Diversity of suppliers, vendors, and partners.

-- Building a checklist – Kick off your diversity hiring efforts by building your own metrics, milestones, and feedback loop.
+- Building a checklist – Kick off your DEI hiring efforts by building your own metrics, milestones, and feedback loop.
 These should influence the overall process.

-- Diversity training programs – Organizations should also invest in diversity training programs for their key stakeholders and employers.
+- Diversity training programs –Invest in diversity training programs for key stakeholders and employers.

-- Building partnerships – The next step is to build meaningful and relevant collaborations with organizations for support and resources.
+- Building partnerships – Build meaningful and relevant collaborations with DEI organizations for support and resources.

-- Creating suitable job listings – Companies should streamline their job listings, making them and job descriptions as inclusive as possible.
+- Creating suitable job listings – Revisit job listings to create inclusive job descriptions.
 This will help remove entry barriers.

-- Absence of structured data and tracking mechanisms – There is a need for better metrics to identify and track the percentage of diverse candidates and where they are sourced from.
+- Absence of structured data and tracking mechanisms – Without the right technology in place, it can be difficult to track DEI metrics regarding the percentage of diverse candidates and where they’re sourced from.

 - Innate Biases – Something that still hinders DEI at workplaces is innate or unconscious/subconscious biases during recruitment.
-This can only be tackled with diversity training or by deploying AI tools like Arya, which can eliminate bias by masking candidate data.
+This can be tackled with diversity training or by deploying AI tools like Arya, which can eliminate bias by masking candidate data.

 How AI recruiting software helps with diversity